tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The `ECHConfigList` structure contains one or more `ECHConfig` structures in decreasing order of preference.
 This allows a server to support multiple versions of ECH and multiple sets of ECH parameters.

+## Configuration Identifiers {#config-ids}

+A client-facing server has a set of known ECHConfig values, with corresponding private keys.
+This set SHOULD contain the currently published values, as well as previous values that may still be in use.
+For example, clients may cache DNS records up to a TTL or longer.

+{{client-facing-server}} describes a trial decryption process for decrypting the ClientHello.
+This can impact performance when the client-facing server maintains many known ECHConfig values.
+To avoid this, the client-facing server SHOULD allocate distinct `config_id` values for each ECHConfig in its known set.
+The RECOMMENDED strategy is to, when generating an ECHConfig, select `config_id` randomly, and repeat if it matches any known ECHConfig.

+It is not necessary for `config_id` values across different client-facing servers to be distinct.
+A backend server may be hosted behind two different client-facing servers with colliding `config_id` values without any performance impact.
+Values may also be reused if the previous ECHConfig is no longer in the known set.

 ## Configuration Extensions {#config-extensions}